jpeach/spdy/README.md

 Options:

-    *--system-resolver*
-    > Use the system's DNS resolver instead of the Traffic Server DNS resolver.
-    > This has the advantage of being able to resolve Bonjour names and
-    > /etc/hosts entries and the disadvantage of being a blocking API that will
-    > hold down a Traffic Server thread.
+* _--system-resolver:_ Use the system's DNS resolver instead of the Traffic Server DNS resolver.
+This has the advantage of being able to resolve Bonjour names and /etc/hosts entries and the disadvantage of being a blocking API that will hold down a Traffic Server thread.

 To enable debug, configure the spdy diagnostig tag by adding the follosing to recods.config: